-For loans closed after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance falls below 78 percent of the purchase price � but not when the borrower achieves 22 percent equity.
-(Some "higher risk" mortgage loans are not included.)
-The good news is that you can request cancelation of your PMI yourself (for your mortgage that closed after July '99), without considering the original purchase price, after the equity gets to twenty percent.
+For loans closed since July 1999, lenders are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance gets below 78 percent of your purchase price � but not at the point the borrower achieves 22 percent equity.
+(The law does not include certain higher risk mortgages.)
+The good news is that you can request cancelation of your PMI yourself (for your mortgage that closed after July '99), no matter the original purchase price, at the point your equity rises to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.